susam/emacs4cl/README.md

     ```

  6. While the cursor is placed after the closing parenthesis (not on it,
-    but after it), enter the following command:
+    but after it), type the following command:

     ```
     C-x C-e